wp-plugins/game-schedules/readme.txt

 * Opponent Link: If you enter a URL in this field, the Opponent field will be linked to the URL provided; maybe the team's website or a story on the game.
 [Note that these links are available through the schedule shortcode and the countdown timer shortcode and widget.
 The schedule widget does not support these links.]
 * Home Game? : Check this box if it is a home game.
 Home games can be highlighted (by color, font, etc.) on the schedules.
 The default is bold.
 More importantly, by default away games are shown as "@Opponent" in the countdown timer.
 * Location: In free format text.
 (This field may be tied to the game locations plugin someday.)
 * Location Link: If you enter a URL in this field, the Location field will be linked to the URL provided; maybe a map to the game.
-[Note that these links are available through the schedule shortcode and the countdown timer shortcode and widget.
+[Note that these links are available in the schedule shortcode and the countdown timer shortcode and widget.
 The schedule widget does not support these links because it doesn't support a location field.]
 * Game Time: Game times should be formated as "HH:MMpm".
 For example, "07:30pm".
 If the time is not recognizable, it will be displayed as typed, but the countdown timer won't work correctly.
 It may be entered as "T.B.D." or "TBD" or "T.B.A." or "TBA".
 * Game Result: The game result in free form.
 For example, "27-14", or "W 27-14", or "L 27-14" or simply "WIN".
 * Media Links: Three media links are provided.
-Initially, this field will be empty.
-After the game, you may enter up to 3 titles and URLs.
+Initially, these fields are empty.
+You may enter up to 3 titles and URLs.
 E.g., you might enter "ESPN Sports" and "http://espn.go.com/" and the plugin will create the link in the table.

 **Game Schedule Widget & Shortcode**